synw/django-mqueue/README.md

 #### Switch off model monitoring

-:pencil2: If you want to switch off monitoring for some models add a setting MQUEUE_STOP_MONITORING with the names of the models:
+:pencil2: If later on you want to switch off monitoring for some models add a setting `MQUEUE_STOP_MONITORING` with the names of the models:

    ```python